vladaad/discordcompressor/README.md

  * `-debug` - Prints extra info
  * `-focus string` - Sets the focus - for example, "framerate" or "resolution" (configured in settings.json)
  * `-i path` - Sets the input video
+ * `-mixaudio` - Mixes all audio tracks into one
  * `-noscale` - Disables FPS limiting and scaling
+ * `-settings string` - Selects the settings file - for example, settings-test.json
  * `-size 8` - Sets the target size in MB
  * `-ss 15` - Sets the starting time like in ffmpeg
  * `-t 10` - Sets the time to encode after the start of the file or `-ss`